HealthCanada/HPFB/product-monograph/style-sheet/v_1_0/readme.md

 2021-07-16 - Added styles for styleCodes Boxed, First, and Last to support Boxed Statement around consecutive SPL text elements (paragraph and list)
 2021-08-09 - Removed rule for First Paragraph StyleCode, which interferes with Boxed Statement
 2021-08-20 - Use local numbers instead of footnote marks, and change styles to allow space for doucle digits
+2021-09-10 - Resolved issue with footnote numbers, override footnote marks template to always use local numbers instead

 ## 3. This should be the only processing instruction referenced in the XML PM: